ENGL 2105 : Workplace-Based Writing and Research

 Listening consists of the following elements:

 1. Message -- what the person is saying, their words as well as the way they are saying them and the context in which they are being said.
 If we are talking about speech, then their body language contributes to the message as well.
 If we are talking about text on a screen, then how the words are displayed and on what kind of screen (phone, tablet, laptop, desktop) contributes to the message as well.
+Counter-intuitively, the messenger may not fully understand their message.
+They may think they are saying one thing while actually saying something else: a real life unreliable narrator.

-2. Interpretation> -- The message after the listener decodes it.
+2. Interpretation -- The message after the listener decodes it.
 What the listener hears is not always exactly what the speaker said.
 Most often what is heard is a variation of the original message caused by the hearer's prior beliefs, assumptions, prior knowledge, and circumstances.
 This is why you need to seek confirmation that you correctly understood what someone has said and that you accurately infer their intended implications.
 You can go very badly wrong if you assume you understood what they meant, or worse, anticipate what they are going to say and set out from there.

 3. Interference -- Anything that impedes the transmission or reception of the message.
 Interference may be environmental or psychological or ideological.